merk/FOSRestBundle/UPGRADING.md

 ### upgrading from 0.13.1

+ * RouteRedirectView::create now defaults to using a status code HTTP_FOUND (302), which now matches the same behaviour of RedirectView.

  * ExceptionController::showAction() doesn't have type hint on the $exception object anymore due to a BC change in symfony/symfony 2.3.5, see https://github.com/FriendsOfSymfony/FOSRestBundle/pull/565